2023 Best Clinical/Medical Laboratory Science Schools in Arizona

 Clinical Laboratory Science majors at Grand Canyon University take out an average of $38,405 in student loans while working on their egree.

-You’ll be in good company if you decide to attend GateWay Community College.
-It ranked #3 on our 2023 Best Clinical/Medical Laboratory Science Schools in Arizona list.
-Located in the large city of Phoenix, GateWay Community College is a public college with a fairly small student population.
+You’ll join some of the best and brightest minds around you if you attend GateWay Community College.
+The school came in at #3 on this year’s Best Clinical/Medical Laboratory Science Schools in Arizona list.
+Located in the city of Phoenix, GateWay Community College is a public school with a fairly small student population.

-Read full report on Clinical/Medical Laboratory Science at GateWay Community College
+Full Clinical/Medical Laboratory Science at GateWay Community College Report

 Clinical Laboratory Science majors at PMI Phoenix take out an average of $7,821 in student loans while working on their egree.